ntrezowan/the-plain/_posts/2017-01-11-installing-self-signed-certificate-in-windows-server.md

 12. Select Type `HTTPS` and click Edit;
 ![Figure 12](http://ntrezowan.github.com/images/self-signed-12.png)

-13. Type the domain name as Host name, choose the new SSL certificate and click Ok.
-You can also view the certificate for verification by clicking View;
+13. Type the domain name as Host name/Host header, choose the new SSL certificate and click OK.
+You can also verify the certificate by clicking View;
 ![Figure 13](http://ntrezowan.github.com/images/self-signed-13.png)